-Thermal Stresses in a Layered Plate: model library path MEMS_Module/Actuators/layered_plate
+Thermal Stresses in a Layered Plate: Application Library path MEMS\Module/Actuators/layered\plate

 Thermoelastic Damping

 When the product of the coefficient of thermal expansion and the temperature of the structure at rest is large, mechanical vibrations cause significant oscillations of the temperature field.
 The resulting energy transfer from the mechanical domain to the thermal domain is called thermoelastic damping.
 The Thermoelasticity Interface provides a predefined multiphysics interface to model thermoelastic damping.